SimonDanisch/Bonito.jl/docs/src/static.md

 # Static Sites

-There are several ways to generate static sites with JSServe.
+There are several ways to generate static sites with Bonito.
 The main one is:

 ```@docs